fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-Unsubscribe-from-the-Microsoft-Store.md

 - Log in with your user name and password.

 # 4 Managing Subscriptions
+- Look for the word "Subscriptions
-- Access your Microsoft Store subscriptions by going to the upper right of the page and clicking on the three blue dots.
+- Directy across on right of the page, click on the three blue dots.
 - You will see a drop-down of choices.
 - Select "Free Subscription to Test"
 - Click on the blue word "Manage" on the right hand side of the page